bitcoin/bips/bip-frost-signing.md

 ### Key Material and Setup

 <!-- REVIEW: should we use "identifiers `i`", secret share `secshare_i` style here? -->
-A FROST key generation protocol configures a group of `n` participants with a *threshold public key* (representing a `t`-of-`n` threshold policy).
+A FROST key generation protocol configures a group of *n* participants with a *threshold public key* (representing a *t*-of-*n* threshold policy).
-The corresponding *threshold secret key* is Shamir secret-shared among all `n` participants, where each participant holds a distinct long-term *secret share*.
+The corresponding *threshold secret key* is Shamir secret-shared among all *n* participants, where each participant holds a distinct long-term *secret share*.
-This ensures that any subset of at least `t` participants can jointly run the FROST signing protocol to produce a signature under the *threshold secret key*.
+This ensures that any subset of at least *t* participants can jointly run the FROST signing protocol to produce a signature under the *threshold secret key*.

 Key generation for FROST signing is out of scope for this document.
 Implementations can use either a trusted dealer setup, as specified in [Appendix C of RFC 9591](https://www.rfc-editor.org/rfc/rfc9591.html#name-trusted-dealer-key-generati), or a distributed key generation (DKG) protocol such as [ChillDKG](https://github.com/BlockstreamResearch/bip-frost-dkg).
-The appropriate choice depends on the implementations's trust model and operational requirements.
+The appropriate choice depends on the implementation's trust model and operational requirements.

 This protocol distinguishes between two public key formats: *plain public keys* are 33-byte compressed public keys traditionally used in Bitcoin, while *X-only public keys* are 32-byte keys defined in [BIP340][bip340].
 Key generation protocols produce *public shares* and *threshold public keys* in the plain format.
-During signing, we conditionally negates *secret shares* to ensure the resulting threshold-signature verifies under the corresponding *X-only threshold public key*.
+During signing, we conditionally negate *secret shares* to ensure the resulting threshold-signature verifies under the corresponding *X-only threshold public key*.

 > [!WARNING]
 > Key generation protocols must commit the *threshold public key* to an unspendable script path as recommended in [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23).
-This prevents a malicious party from embedding a hidden script path during key generation that would allow them to bypass the `t`-of-`n` threshold policy.
+This prevents a malicious party from embedding a hidden script path during key generation that would allow them to bypass the *t*-of-*n* threshold policy.

 #### Protocol Parties and Network Setup

-There are `u` (where `t <= u <= n < 2^32`) participants and one coordinator initiating the FROST signing protocol.
+There are *u* (where *t <= u <= n < 2^32*) participants and one coordinator initiating the FROST signing protocol.
 Each participant has a point-to-point communication link to the coordinator (but participants do not have direct communication links to each other).

 If there is no dedicated coordinator, one of the participants can act as the coordinator.

 #### Signing Inputs and Outputs

-Each signing session requires two inputs: a participant's long-term *secret share* `secshare_i` (individual to each participant, not shared with the coordinator) and a [*Signers Context*](#signers-context)[^signers-ctx-struct] data structure (common to all participants and the coordinator).
+Each signing session requires two inputs: a participant's long-term *secret share* (individual to each participant, not shared with the coordinator) and a [Signers Context](#signers-context)[^signers-ctx-struct] data structure (common to all participants and the coordinator).

-[^signers-ctx-struct]: The *Signers Context* represents the public data of signing participants: their identifiers (*id<sub>1..u</sub>*) and public shares (*pubshare<sub>1..u</sub>*).
+[^signers-ctx-struct]: The Signers Context represents the public data of signing participants: their identifiers (*id<sub>1..u</sub>*) and public shares (*pubshare<sub>1..u</sub>*).
 Implementations may represent this as simply as two separate lists passed to signing APIs.
 The threshold public key *thresh_pk* can be stored for efficiency or recomputed when needed using *DeriveThreshPubkey*.
 Similarly, the values *n* and *t* are used only for validation, and can be omitted if validation is not performed.

 This signing protocol is compatible with any key generation protocol that produces valid FROST keys.
-Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication `secshare * G`.
+Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication *secshare \* G*.
 Implementations may **optionally** validate key compatibility for a signing session using the *ValidateSignersCtx* function.
-For comprehensive validation of the entire key material, *ValidateSignersCtx* can be run on all possible `u` signing participants.
+For comprehensive validation of the entire key material, *ValidateSignersCtx* can be run on all possible *u* signing participants.

 > [!IMPORTANT]
 > Passing *ValidateSignersCtx* ensures functional compatibility with the signing protocol but does not guarantee the security of the key generation protocol itself.